Robert Runcie: Retirement and death

-Runcie retired as Archbishop of Canterbury effective 31 January 1991.
-On 1 February, he was created a life peer – gazetted on 7 February as Baron Runcie, of Cuddesdon in the County of Oxfordshire – enabling him to immediately re-enter the House of Lords where he had previously sat as a Lord Spiritual.
-He died of cancer in St Albans in 2000, and is buried in the grounds of St Albans Cathedral.
+Runcie retired as Archbishop of Canterbury on 31 January 1991.
+The following day, he was created a life peer – gazetted on 7 February as Baron Runcie, of Cuddesdon, in the County of Oxfordshire – which enabled him to re-enter the House of Lords, where he had previously sat as a Lord Spiritual.
+He died of cancer on 11 July 2000, aged 78, in St Albans, and was buried in the grounds of St Albans Cathedral.

 Family

 Runcie's wife, Rosalind, whom he married on 5 September 1957, was well-known as a pianist.
 They had two children: James Runcie, a novelist, and Rebecca Runcie.
-Rosalind Runcie died on 12 January 2012.
+Rosalind died on 12 January 2012.